Blogs

 Lesson: Build flexible operating models.
 Accept that change will continue and plan for “pivoting.”
 That may mean modular architecture, agile governance, incremental rollouts rather than “big-bang.”

-While technology tools matter, CIOs increasingly report that the people side — culture, leadership, diversity, capability development — is the differentiator.
-For example, leadership behaviors such as openness, trust, empowerment and accountability were highlighted as key skills for CIOs.
+While technology tools matter, CIOs increasingly report that the people side, culture, leadership, diversity, and capability development are the differentiators.
+For example, leadership behaviors such as openness, trust, empowerment, and accountability were highlighted as key skills for CIOs.

 6. Risk and regulation are rising on the CIO agenda

-As digital initiatives expand, so does exposure to risk: regulatory, ethical, data privacy, cyber-security.
+As digital initiatives expand, so does risk exposure: regulatory, ethical, data privacy, and cybersecurity.
 In 2025, many CIOs recognize that compliance and governance cannot be afterthoughts.

 Lesson: Proactively engage in risk planning.
 Build frameworks for governance (especially around AI/data), engage with legal/compliance functions, and consider global/regional regulatory variation rather than assuming a “one-size-fits-all”.